bmlt-enabled/yap/docs/docs/helpline/voicemail.md

 ### Voicemail Recordings

-**NEW in Yap 3.x** Recordings are now available in the admin portal under "Service Bodies > Call Records" for each respective area.
+Recordings are now available in the admin portal under "Service Bodies > Call Records" for each respective area.

 ### Voicemail Notifications to SMS

-**NEW in Yap 3.x** You can set up any volunteer to receive voicemail notifications.
+You can set up any volunteer to receive voicemail notifications.
 Within the volunteer setting, set the dropdown Responder to "Enabled".

 If you specify a Primary Contact Number, it will SMS a link to the recording that person when a voicemail is left.
 You can also comma separate the values if you want it to go to more than one person.